exercism/python/concepts/recursion/introduction.md

 This will print

 ```
-The number is 1
+The step is 1
-The number is 2
+The step is 2
 After recursion
 ```